SKYLINES FARM

 • Are making the greatest amount of growth on only mom's rich milk and the farm's lush green grasses.

-By mid summer (July), I make my final decisions on the very best ewe and ram lambs of the year.
-These lambs I either keep for myself or offer for sale.
-The rest become market lambs.
+By late summer I make my final decisions on the very best ewe and ram lambs of the year.
+These lambs I either keep for myself or offer for sale to other shepherds.
+The rest are identified as market lambs.

 Visit the sheep and their fleeces online . . .